theopmw/leftfield-clothing/README.md

 - The page features an add product form containing all relevant fields to add a product to the DB and buttons to either cancel or add the product to the DB at the bottom of the page.
 - If the user is editing a product, the form will be pre-filled with the product information and the button at the bottom of the page will read "Update Product'.

+## Additional/Future Features

+The project could be expanded in various ways in order to provide a better overall UX.
+Additional features could include:

+### Login

+- Add the ability for users to log in with their google account, this will help to streamline registration and encourage more users to sign up to the site.
+The following guide could be used to implement this: [Django Google Authentication using django-allauth](https://dev.to/mdrhmn/django-google-authentication-using-django-allauth-18f8).

+### Products

+- Add a full rating system giving users to rate porducts on the site, this would be based on a star system where users are able to rate products on a scale of 1-5.

+- Add sale/discounted items.
+Add the ability for the admin to add a dicount percentage to a product and aplly that to the price.
+The discount percentage and sale price would be displayed on the product card and on the product detail page.

+### Blog

+- Add full CRUD functionality to the blog app allowing admin users to create, read, edit and delete posts on the live site through a set of forms (similar to the process for products).

+- Add a comments system so users are able to add comments and discuss blog posts.

+### Admin

+- Admin area to track most viewed and best selling items.
+Sorting parameters could then be applied to the product pages to allow users to sort products by best selling.

 ## Technologies Used

 ### Languages Used